 John was Deputy Head of a large comprehensive school and Principal of an Adult Residential College before becoming Head of Residential Education in Northamptonshire where he was responsible for five colleges.
 He is involved in the local community and until recently served for six years as Chairman of Governors at his local VA Primary School.
 He is a Trustee of the Life Path Trust, a charity that works with people with learning disabilities.

-Miranda Robinson – Chief Executive of PDET
+Duncan Mills – Chief Executive of PDET

 Helen Buckley – Legal Director